rbowsley/lamplighthelp/source/20-1-0_Overview_of_charge_module_rules_and_policies.markdown

-# 26.1.1    Overview of charge module rules and policies
+# 20.1.0    Overview of Charge Module Rules and Policies

 > A rule contains a single logic step to calculate part of a charge, and how to allocate that charge.
 A policy is a combination of rules.

-A Policy is made up of one or more Rules.
+A policy is made up of one or more Rules.
 There are several different types of rules that look at the {{work}} record and the {{person}} listed to calculate charges and payees.
 Charge policies and Payee policies use a similar approach.

 When you save a {{work}} record, {{Lamplight}} will cycle through each {{person}} attending, and cycle through each rule in the policy, checking any criteria set and acting on the result.